 Professor of computer and information sciences and the director of the Data Analytics and Biomedical Informatics Center at Temple University in Philadelphia.
 Co-chair for 2013 and 2014 SIAM International Conference on Data Mining and previously the program and/or track chair at many data mining and biomedical informatics conference.

 Dr Bob Patton is a Lecturer in Clinical Psychology at University of Surrey.
 He has run a research consultancy since 1993.
 During the 90s he worked as a consultant for the Home Office Drugs Prevention Initiative and research associate in health promotion for the University of Northumbria.
-Based in London since 1997, he has held a variety of research positions at KCL, Royal Holloway, LSHTM, Imperial College, Surrey University and the Maudsley Hospital.
+Based in London since 1997, he has held a variety of research positions at Kings College London, Royal Holloway, London School of Hygiene & Tropical Medicine, Imperial College, Surrey University and the Maudsley Hospital.
+Bob has recently worked at Surrey as Research Tutor on the PsychD Clinical Psychology Training programme and an Academic Advisor on the MSc in Counselling Supervision & Consultation.
+He has also served as the Vice-Chair (Research) for the BPS Division for Teachers and Researchers and been a member of the BPS Research Board.